hangyeol013/Stage_Telecom/mnist_test/README.md

 - vis_num: when we run "vis_" code, it means how many explanatory points do you want to see. (ex.
 If you set this to 7, you can see 7 explanatory images.)
 - method: 'method1' or 'method2'. when I run "expTrain.py" or "expTest.py" code, I set this value.
 - newData: 'algo' or 'random' or 'remove_algo' or remove_random', when I run "expTrain.py" or "expTest.py" code, I set this value.
+- utils_if.py: functions for method2.
+- utils_option.py: functions for mnist_te

   **Method1**
 - mode: "staTest0" or "staTest1" or "staTest2" or "staTest3" or "staTest4" or "staTest5". when I do the stability test, I changed this name.